Costs Rising Faster Than Prices

 They usually come back because the business fixed the symptom, not the cause.

 Choose the page closest to the problem you can describe today.
-If you still cannot name the cause, start with Business Problem Diagnosis.
+If you still cannot name the cause, start with the one focused session or Work with me.

 Get outside help when the problem crosses sales, operations, money, team ownership, and owner judgment, and you cannot tell where to start.